Article I ~ Name and Purpose

 Section 3: Regular Meetings

-- Each September the meeting dates for the year will be recommended by the chair and approved by ICAS.
+- By September the meeting dates for the year shall be set by the Chair in consultation with other officers

 - The agenda for regular meetings shall be sent to the membership at least three working days before the meeting.